smartcontractkit/chainlink-automation/docs/EVM_LOGS.md

 ## Upkeep States

-The states are used to track the status of log upkeeps across the system, and avoid double recovery of logs or redundant work by the recoverer or other components in the pipeline.
+The upkeeps states are used to track the status of log upkeeps (eligible, performed) across the system, to avoid redundant work by the recoverer.

-The states will be persisted to protect against restarts, by flushing the deltas into the DB, every minute (**TBD**) or upon shutdown.
+The states will be persisted to so the latest state to be restored when the node starts up, by flushing the deltas into the DB, every minute (**TBD**) or upon shutdown.

 The states are saved with a key that is composed of the upkeep id and trigger.